Alcoholic Fatty Liver Disease (AFLD)

 • Binge drinking

-If you have AFLD, the first and most important thing to do is to stop drinking alcohol.
-Your doctor may also recommend diet or medication changes.
+If you have AFLD, the most important thing to do is to stop drinking alcohol.
+Your doctor may also recommend diet changes or medication.
 Your AFLD treatment plan may include:

 • Treatment for symptoms of alcohol withdrawal